Low Risk

 Can I rate-limit compress_prompt? +

 Yes.
-Add a rate_limit block to the compress_prompt rule in your Intercept policy.
+Add a rate_limit block to the compress_prompt rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

 How do I block compress_prompt completely? +

-Set action: deny in the Intercept policy for compress_prompt.
+Set action: deny in the PolicyLayer policy for compress_prompt.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.

 What MCP server provides compress_prompt? +

-Enforce policies on Octomil
+Enforce policy on every Octomil tool call.

 // GET IN TOUCH